 John Crowley does a great job with directing the film.
 I personally haven’t seen any of his other work, but Brooklyn looks like it is his first period piece and he does an excellent job with it.
 Additionally, the movie received several awards nominations and was able to secure a few wins.
 Having seen Brooklyn, if Crowley were to ever direct another period film, I would be eager to see it.

 Overall, Brooklyn is a warm, heartfelt tale of facing challenges, growing as an individual, and, perhaps most importantly, a genuine love story.
-Given its time frame, it was a nice to see the values of the 1950s represented.
-I was especially pleased that, for the most part, Brooklyn did not digress into showing twenty-first century values within a 1950s aesthetic and it stayed true to the time in which it was set.
+Given its setting, it was a nice to see the values of the 1950s represented.
+I was especially pleased that, for the most part, Brooklyn did not digress into showing twenty-first century values within a 1950s aesthetic and it stayed true to the period in which it was set.
 That being said, Brooklyn is a different type of romance movie (not a romantic comedy due to limited comedic material).
-Whether you are looking for a positive love story or you enjoy the mid-twentieth century time period, Brooklyn is well worth your time.
+Whether you are looking for a positive love story or you enjoy the mid-twentieth century era, Brooklyn is well worth your time.

 Distributor: Fox Searchlight Pictures

 Production: Wildgaze Films; Parallel Film Productions; BAI; BBC Films; BFI Film Fund; Broadcasting Authority of Ireland; Bun and Ham Productions; Crédit d'Impôt Cinéma et Télévision; Finola Dwyer Productions; The Government of Ireland; HanWay Films; Ingenious Productions; Irish Film Board; Item 7; MEDIA Programme of the European Union; Quebec Film and Television Tax Credit; Radio Telefís Éireann (RTÉ); SODEC; Téléfilm Canada